+The good thing is, DaVinci Resolve also features auto save mechanism, which allows you to set the auto saving parameters for each project.
 The article below will help you to use Auto save feature and techniques to get back the crashed projects using Auto Save facility on DVR timeline.

-How to Enable Auto Save Feature in DaVinci Resolve?
+Part 1: How to Enable Auto Save Feature in DaVinci Resolve?

 The Auto Save feature is really essential in a editing platform like DVR as it can keep our data safe during sudden crashes.